reacherhq/check-if-email-exists/README.md

 	"hello_name": "my-server.com",    // (optional) name to use in the `EHLO` SMTP command, defaults to "localhost" "proxy": {                        // (optional) SOCK5 proxy to run the verification through, default is empty "host": "my-proxy.io",
-		"port": 1080
+		"port": 1080,
+		"username": "me",             // (optional) Proxy username
+		"password": "pass"            // (optional) Proxy password
 	},
-	"smtp_port": 25                   // (optional) SMTP port to do the email verification, defaults to 25 }
+	"smtp_port": 587                  // (optional) SMTP port to do the email verification, defaults to 25 }
 ```

-See the [detailed README](./backend/README.md) for more information on running and configuration.
+See the [detailed README](./backend/README.md) for more information on configuration.

 ### 2. Download the CLI